Névé

 Névé /neɪˈveɪ/ is a young, granular type of snow which has been partially melted, refrozen and compacted, yet precedes the form of ice.
-This type of snow is associated with glacier formation through the process of nivation.
+This type of snow can contribute to glacier formation through the process of nivation.
 Névé that survives a full season of ablation turns into firn, which is both older and slightly denser.
 Firn eventually becomes glacial ice – the long-lived, compacted ice that glaciers are composed of.
-Glacier formation can take days to years depending on freeze-thaw factors.
+Glacier formation can take years to hundreds of years, depending on freeze-thaw factors and snow-compaction rates.
 Névé is annually observed in skiing slopes, and is generally disliked as an icy falling zone.

 Névé has a minimum density of 500 kg/m3, which is roughly half of the density of liquid water at 1 atm.

 Névé can also refer to the alpine region in which snowfall accumulates, becomes névé, and feeds a glacier.